When reviewing Period 8 for the exam, don’t forget to study the Vietnam War. Here are some of the Vietnam War APUSH facts you should know.

 Answer: D. Although Americans relied on the draft at the beginning of the war, it became a point of contention.
-Many people looked for ways to dodge the draft, which led to an Army made of volunteers that we have today.
-Presumably, the reason for the U.S. loss was the lack of a war strategy, untrained South Vietnamese troops, and the intimidating Vietcong tactics.
+Many people looked for ways to dodge the draft, which led to the present-day Army of volunteers.
+Reasons for the U.S. loss include the lack of a clear strategy, untrained South Vietnamese troops, the conviction of the North Vietnamese, and the intimidating Vietcong tactics.

 Vietnam War APUSH Practice Question 3